abhn/careerfoundry/README.md

 - Set up Redux and cache the Course information once it comes on the frontend.
 - If the site grows, set up `staging` branch to serve as a point of testing before actually pushing code to master.

+### Known Bugs
+- When the dropdown is open, horizontal scroll creeps in.
+It vanishes when the dropdown is closed again.

 ### Installation Instructions
 - Clone this repository
 - Install npm packages: `npm install`